MarcMartinez25/ff-project/README.md

 ## Final thoughts

-I estimate that I spent a total of 12 hours working on this project.
+I estimate that I spent a total of 15 hours working on this project.
 Some features I would like to add would be displaying the raw metar data, a small map on the card that shows the location of the airport.
 I would also like to add some tests to ensure functionality of the methods I used on the backend.
 I would also like to add more user validation and data validation when buildling the Airport and ForecastReport objects.

+I would also move the username and password for the basic auth to config file.

+If this project were to grow then I would consider using react context or a state management system so that I don't pass props down to so many components.

+I would also add a new get_list endpoint that would allow the user to enter multiple icao codes and return a list of airport infomation for each one.

 ## How It Works